 Federal employees also have responsibilities—reporting injuries and illnesses, filing claims for compensation in a timely manner, and returning to work when medically cleared.

-Many of these rights and responsibilities are not communicated to TSA employees, and if they are, the information is often wrong or misguided.
+These rights and responsibilities are not always communicated to employees, and if they are, the information may be inaccurate or misguided.
 Sometimes employees are denied the right to file, transmittal of their claims is delayed, claims are controverted, and employees are forced to return to work too soon for fear of losing their jobs.